 - Uncontrolled diabetes

 So, what is the next step?

 It is not healthy to start worrying about when you could possibly have a heart attack.
 This will only cause more stress, which negatively impacts your heart.
-However, it is important to realize that women do have heart attacks.
+However,

 To reduce your risk, identify your risk factors, and then take steps to lower that risk.